sumn2u/learn-javascript/README.md

     ├── _layouts                # layout for rendering book/website
-    ├── en                      # content of book in english language ├── ne                      # content of book in nepali language ├── LANGS.md                # supported languages
+    ├── en                      # content of book in english language ├── ne                      # content of book in nepali language ├── tr                      # content of book in turkish language ├── LANGS.md                # supported languages
     ├── book.json               # configuration for book
     └── ...